 Tip: Insects hate lavender.
 Diffuse a few drops before you go to bed to avoid insect bites and encourage restful sleep.

-Unfortunately not all essential oils were created equal.
+Unfortunately not all essential oils are created equal.

 Low-grade lavender oil may be fine for diffusing, though some people and animals may be reactive.
 “Filler ingredients” make unsafe to apply directly to the skin .